Connect Raspberry Pi to Azure IoT Hub (Python)

 In your IoT hub navigation menu, open Shared access policies.
 Select the iothubowner policy, and then copy the Connection string---primary key of your IoT hub.
 For more information, see Control access to IoT Hub.

-You do not need this iothubowner connection string for this set-up tutorial.
+You do not need the iothubowner connection string for this set-up tutorial.
 However, you may need it for some of the tutorials or different IoT scenarios after you complete this set-up.

 In your IoT hub navigation menu, open IoT devices, then click Add to register a device in your IoT hub.